gardio-io/gardio-gift-hedera/README.md

 Our solution introduces a **single smartcard** capable of handling **multiple merchants’ gift balances and rewards**, seamlessly integrated with existing PoS terminals via the **Gardio Gift PoS app**.

-Originally built on **Solana**, Gardio Gift was **adapted and optimized for Hedera** during the hackathon (starting October 25) to leverage its high throughput, scalability, and low fees — enabling real-world use of blockchain-powered rewards in everyday retail environments.
+Originally built on **Solana**, Gardio Gift was adapted and optimized for **Hedera** during the hackathon (**starting October 25**) to leverage Hedera’s high throughput, scalability, and low fees, enabling real-world, distributed ledger–powered rewards in everyday retail environments

 ---

 ## Project Description

-**Gardio Gift** demonstrates a complete, real-world gifting and rewards ecosystem powered by blockchain, featuring:
+**Gardio Gift** demonstrates a complete gift card and rewards management system powered by Hedera, featuring:

-- **Gardio Gift Smartcard** – a single EMV-compatible card holding multiple merchants’ gifts and rewards
+- **Gardio Gift Smartcard** – A single EMV-compatible card that signs all transactions.
-- **PoS Terminal App** – processes redemptions and updates balances using existing retail PoS systems
+- **PoS Terminal App** – Funds the card with gift balances and rewards; runs on traditional EMV PoS terminals.
-- **Gardio Gift Portal** – manages cards, merchants, and reward balances
+- **Gardio Gift Portals** – For merchants: set gift rules and promotions.
+For users: view balances, transactions, and transfer/share gift cards.

-Consumers can redeem or gift rewards directly at any participating merchant, while businesses can easily issue and manage digital gift balances through a unified backend.
+Consumers can redeem or gift rewards at any participating merchant, while businesses can easily issue and manage digital gift balances through a unified backend.

 A **Card + PoS Simulator** was developed for the hackathon to replicate real-world retail interactions without physical hardware.

 ---

 ## System Components

-1. **Portal Frontend** – User interface for viewing transactions, balances, and transferring/sharing gift cards
+1. **User Portal Frontend** – View balances, transactions, and transfer/share gift cards.
-2. **Gardio Gift Smartcard** – Secure EMV-based card that stores multi-merchant gift and reward data
+2. **Gardio Gift Smartcard** – Secure EMV card that signs gift transactions.
-3. **PoS Application** – Merchant-side app for redeeming or loading gifts, compatible with standard PoS systems
+3. **PoS Application** – Merchant app for loading or redeeming gifts, works with standard terminals.
-4. **Backend Server** – Handles communication between the PoS, card, and blockchain (Hedera network)
+4. **Backend Server** – Connects PoS, card, and Hedera network.
-5. **Smart Contract** – Maintains on-chain records of gift issuance, redemption, and balance states
+5. **Smart Contract** – Verifies signatures, updates balances/rewards, and keeps on-chain records.
-6. **Gardio Simulator** – Demonstrates card–terminal interaction for demo purposes
+6. **Gardio Simulator** – Testing tool for card–terminal interactions: composes EMV transactions, signs them on behalf of the card, and forwards to the backend for processing.

 > **Note:** Merchant registration, card issuance, and terminal provisioning are performed offline as part of the setup process.